Aldarobot/lib-aldaron/README.md

 # CLEAN

 __use only when you don't want to use current builds anymore!__
-* Clean all build folders:
+* Clean all build folders: `make clean-all --silent`
-	make clean-all --silent
-* Clean all dependencies:
+* Clean all dependencies: `make clean-deps --silent`
-	make clean-deps --silent
-* Clean all of the build folder: make clean-build --silent
+* Clean all of the build folder: `make clean-build --silent`

 # HOW TO BUILD PROJECTS WITH JL_LIB
+- Make a makefile that links to compile-scripts/ProjectMakefile.mk
+- To compile with maximum optimization use, `make release`
+- To compile for testing use, `make test`
+- To  run in gdb use, `make debug`
+- To build the android apk, sign and install use, `make android`
+- To clean builds use, `make clean`

 # CODE STYLE
 - Indentation is with tabs [ standard length - 8 ]